Comic Con and the concert of the Ukrainian chorus: how to spend a weekend in new York city (October 4-6)

 Where: Javits Center, 655 W 34th St, New York, NY 10001

-Read more: Comic Con — a Convention of fans of comics, festival of various events for fans of comics: meetings with publishers, writers and artists, themed games, cosplay and the like.
-In 2018 in new York, this festival will bring together hundreds of comic book creators and thousands of fans.
+Read more: Comic Con — a Convention of fans of comics, festival of different kinds of activities for them: meetings with publishers, writers and artists, themed games, cosplay and more.
+In 2018 in new York, this festival brought together hundreds of comic book creators and thousands of fans.

 Costumes are not mandatory events, but are welcome.